project-meucci/thimm.github.io/docs/Investing in Regenerative Agriculture and Food/Trailer-podcast-investing-in-regenerative-agriculture-and-food.md

-### Investing in Regenerative Agriculture and Food  (2020-00-20)
+### Investing in Regenerative Agriculture and Food  (2020-07-20)
+### Author(s): Koen van Seijen

 **[0:00:00-0:00:03](https://investinginregenerativeagriculture.com#t=0:00:00):**  Welcome to Investing in Regenerative Agriculture and Food.
-Investing as if the planet mattered,  a podcast show where I talk to the pioneers in  regenerative agriculture and food space to learn more on how to put  our money to work in regenerating soil, people,
+Investing as if the planet mattered,  a podcast show where I talk to the pioneers in
+**[0:00:07-0:00:11](https://investinginregenerativeagriculture.com#t=0:00:07):**  regenerative agriculture and food space to learn more on how to put  our money to work in regenerating soil, people,  local communities, and ecosystems,
-**[0:00:14-0:00:16](https://investinginregenerativeagriculture.com#t=0:00:14):**  local communities, and ecosystems,  while making an appropriate and fair return.
+**[0:00:16-0:00:19](https://investinginregenerativeagriculture.com#t=0:00:16):**  while making an appropriate and fair return.
 Why am I focusing on soil and regeneration?
-Because so many of the pressing issues we face today have their roots in how we  treat our land, grow our food, and what we eat.
+Because so many of the pressing issues we face today have their roots in how we
-**[0:00:28-0:00:31](https://investinginregenerativeagriculture.com#t=0:00:28):**  It's time that we as investors, big and small,  and consumers start paying much more attention to the dirt  slash soil underneath our feet.
+**[0:00:25-0:00:28](https://investinginregenerativeagriculture.com#t=0:00:25):**  treat our land, grow our food, and what we eat.
+It's time that we as investors, big and small,  and consumers start paying much more attention to the dirt
+**[0:00:35-0:01:02](https://investinginregenerativeagriculture.com#t=0:00:35):**  slash soil underneath our feet.